• Skip to primary navigation

 To help kickstart your goals this new year, I’ve created this delicious baked Muesli Banana Hemp Bar recipe for you.
 This simple recipe can be made in 30 minutes with every day ingredients, contains no refined sugar and is low calorie too.
 So make yourself these bars weekly as motivation to start anew or stick to your goals because good food equals motivation!

 Need more motivation?
-Buy my cookbook, and start your new healthy life now!
+Buy my low calorie cookbook, and start your health journey now!

 muesli-banana-hemp-bar-3